PHAREHUB/PHARE/doc/communications.md

 - **SolverPPC Epred** :
     - in predictor 1 and 2 after ohm().
-Needs E model n+1 and E transaction n on coarser
+Needs E model n+1 and E Messenger n on coarser

 - **SolverPPC Bpred** :
     - in predictor 1 and 2 after faraday().
-Needs E model n+1 and E transaction n on coarser
+Needs E model n+1 and E Messenger n on coarser